albertlyu/nbadb/README.md

 ### Configuration

 Update your config.ini file with your PostgreSQL credentials.
-You will need to create a new database called 'nbadb,' which you can do so by using PostgreSQL's ```createdb``` wrapper statement in command line or executing a CREATE DATABASE statement in a psql interpreter.
+You will need to create a new database called 'nbadb,' which you can do so by using PostgreSQL's ```createdb``` wrapper statement in command line or executing a ```CREATE DATABASE``` statement in a psql interpreter.

+## ETL Details

-### Staging Layer (Work in Progress)
+### Staging Layer

 nbadb starts by loading raw data from the source *as-is* and dumping them into staging tables.
 The source includes data from scoreboards, box scores, play-by-play logs, and shot chart detail.
 There are also data on players, including player profile information, player shot logs, and player rebound logs.